Pushing an app with multiple processes

 - Create a file in YAML format that defines a manifest.
 Include each process with its start command.

-This example manifest file defines the app example-app
+This example manifest file defines the app example-app with two processes:

 ```yaml